ClickHouse/ClickHouse/docs/en/sql-reference/functions/hash-functions.md

 Encodes numbers as a [Sqid](https://sqids.org/) which is a YouTube-like ID string.
 The output alphabet is `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789`.
-Do not use this function for hashing - the generated IDs can be decoded back into numbers.
+Do not use this function for hashing - the generated IDs can be decoded back into the original numbers.

 **Syntax**